zio/zio/docs/datatypes/contextual/index.md

 Accessor methods allow us to utilize all the features inside the service through the ZIO Environment.
 That means, if we call `Logging.log`, we don't need to pull out the `log` function from the ZIO Environment.
 The `ZIO.serviceWithZIO` constructor helps us to access the environment and reduce the redundant operations, every time.

 This is how ZIO services are created.
 Let's use the `Logging` service in our application.
-We should provide the live layer of `Logging` service to be able to run the application:
+We should provide the live layer of the `Logging` service to be able to run the application:

 ```scala mdoc:compile-only
 import zio._